Flooding and drainage

 If you have a blockage that you believe is the responsibility of your water authority, contact them directly.

-If you are a housing tenant, contact the Housing Maintenance Team by calling 023 8028 5222 for all areas.
+If you are a housing tenant, contact the Housing Maintenance Asset and Compliance Team.

 If the blockage is in your own drain, you should contact a drainage contractor for assistance.

 Septic tanks and cesspools

 You are responsible for maintaining and emptying your septic tank or cesspool.
 You may need to find a local contractor to help with repair work.

 If a neighbour's septic tank is overflowing, please discuss the problem with them first as they may not be aware of it.
 If you are unable to do so, or if the septic tank or cesspool is flowing into a ditch, please contact us.

 You can report faults or problems with the surface water sewers, including highway drains, to Hampshire County Council.